ryanmab/smvr/README.md

 ### Comparing versions

-Instances of `smvr::Version`, which were parsed from the same dialect, can be compared against one another.
+Instances of `smvr::Version`, which were parsed using the same dialect, can be compared against one another.

 The comparison behaviour is specific to the dialect, and can be used to deterministically evaluate the chronology of two or more version strings.